The Complex of Hypersurfaces in a Homology Class: Dropping the daggers

-\begin{proof} Since $p$~is surjective on simplices, each edge of~$P$ can be lifted to an edge in~$\tilde\S(M,\phi)$, but not necessarily with adjacent edges of~$P$ lifting to adjacent edges of~$\tilde\S(M,\phi)$.
-Moreover, if we lift one edge at a time and always apply Proposition~\ref{prop.transverse} to the lifted vertices, we can guarantee that the union of the lifted edges is a transverse subcomplex of~$\tilde\S(M,\phi)$.
+\begin{proof} Since $p$~is surjective on simplices, each edge of~$P$ may be lifted to an edge in~$\Sd(M,\phi)$ (but adjacent edges of~$P$ might not lift to adjacent edges of~$\Sd(M,\phi)$).
+Moreover, if we lift one edge at a time and always apply Proposition~\ref{prop.transverse} to the vertices in the lifts, we can guarantee that the union of the lifted edges is a transverse subcomplex of~$\Sd(M,\phi)$.

-Whenever two edges of~$P$ share a vertex that is lifted to two distinct vertices of~$\tilde\S(M,\phi)$, Lemma~\ref{lem.pathwithinisoclass} provides a path contained in~$p^{-1}(v)$ that joins them.
+Whenever two edges of~$P$ share a vertex that is lifted to two distinct vertices of~$\Sd(M,\phi)$, Lemma~\ref{lem.pathwithinisoclass} provides a path contained in~$p^{-1}(v)$ that joins them.
 Applying this lemma enough times (and always keeping everything transverse), we can construct, for each vertex~$v$ of~$P$, a tree in~$p^{-1}(v)$ connecting the various lifts of~$v$.
-Take $\tilde P$~to be the finite $1$-subcomplex of~$\tilde{\mathcal S}(M, \phi)$ comprised of the edge lifts and these trees.
-Now, as $p$~acts on~$\tilde P$ by collapsing each tree to a point, we conclude $p|_{\tilde P}$~is a homotopy equivalence.
-This is illustrated in Figure~\ref{fig.polylift}. \end{proof}
+Take $\tilde P$~to be the finite $1$-subcomplex of~$\Sd(M, \phi)$ comprised of the edge lifts and these trees (Figure~\ref{fig.polylift}).
+Since $p$~acts on~$\tilde P$ by collapsing each tree to a point, we conclude $p|_{\tilde P}$~is a homotopy equivalence. \end{proof}